RobertClayton/CV/README.md

 # Robert Clayton
 [Skills](#skills) | [Projects](#projects) | [Experience](#experience)| [Education](#education)| [Voluntary](#voluntary) | [Interests](#interests)
 ***
-I grasp every opportunity available to me and strive to be enthusiastic and positive.
 What I enjoy most is being given tasks and objectives that push my abilities and talents.
+In doing so I grasp every opportunity available to me and strive to be enthusiastic and positive.

 I am studying with Makers Academy as I am passionate about technology and love to be challenged, and have found programming to be the perfect combination of the two.